Le-w-is/weatherApp/plan.md

 Step 5
 -icons
 -download darksky/skycons .js file ✅
 -insert it into the weatherApp folder and link it through the html file ✅ -write a function to convert the weather icon type from the data into a skycons recognised form ✅ -Link the html element to the icon given back by the function ✅

+Stretch Goals
+-changing the colour of the background depending on the temperature
+- look through the res object to see what other features I can import
+- add a search bar so you can search other places weather/have a list of capital citys

+- be able to click on the celsius and change it to fahrenhite. it already comes in fahrenhite, just need to change the textContent. ✅
+  - add an event listener for the click of the temperature-section ✅
+  - when the temperature-section is clicked it will show fahrenhite, when pushed again returns to celsius✅